‘God Of War’ Gets April Release, Collector’s Edition, And New Trailer For PS4

-PlayStation 4 owners finally received word on when to expect what will likely be the biggest PS4 exclusive titles of the year.
+PlayStation 4 owners finally received word on when to expect what will likely be the biggest PS4 exclusive title of the year.
 God of War has received a launch date along with a new story trailer that explains a little more of the Kratos’ new journey as a father.
 Sony also revealed three versions of collector’s editions that are now available for pre-order.

 God of War will launch worldwide on April 20, 2018, for the PS4.
 Sony’s Santa Monica Studios has been developing the title since at least late 2014 when creative director Cory Balrog first announced what is effectively a soft reboot of the franchise.

-Following the events of God of War 3, Kratos is now in the realm of northern realms of Norse mythology with creatures and characters based on Norse mythology.
+Following the events of God of War 3, Kratos is now in the northern realms with creatures and characters based on Norse mythology.
 The Greek god has a wife and son, Atreus.
-However, his wife dies which sends he and his son a new journey take her ashes to the highest peak in the realm, as the trailer reveals.
+However, his wife dies, which sends he and his son a new journey to take her ashes to the highest peak in the realm, as the trailer reveals.

 This sets the stage for a father-son adventure where Kratos struggles with revealing his true nature to Atreus, who has no idea that both his father and he are gods.
 There is the added challenge of trying to mentor a child when their power is fueled by rage.